pam-exchange/PAM-RDP-Connect/README.md

 Important is that the RDP client is connected to an IP address with a hostname of the real end-point server.
 The hostname of the real end-point server is now shown in the connection bar.
+In addition to updating the desktop's `hosts` file an entry is added to the registry, such that a hostname mismatch in the end-point X509 certificate is ignored.
+Well, not really ignored, but rather that the end-point hostname is a trusted end-point.

 In most cases the security setup on Windows desktops will prevent a regular user of modifying the `hosts` file themself.